 Things to consider

-• In the application, be clear around what has happened and what challenges are being faced e.g., expenses associated with serious illness.
+- In the application, be clear around what has happened and the challenges that are being faced e.g., expenses associated with serious illness.
 Does the brigade member have the financial resources to cope with what has happened?
 Is there any other assistance available e.g., from government departments, insurance policies, savings etc. The level of support given will vary depending on the circumstances.

-• The UFBA Chief Executive Officer may ask for more details before circulating the application to the Benevolent Fund Trustees for consideration.
+- The Secretary may ask for more details before circulating the application to the Benevolent Fund Trustees for consideration.

 Who manages the Fund?

 Details of all applications are kept strictly confidential to respect individuals' privacy.
-Each application is assessed by the Benevolent Fund's Board of Trustees (below) and administrated by our Membership Support Co-ordinator.
+Each application is assessed by the Benevolent Fund's Board of Trustees (below):

-• Trustee Graeme Booth MNZM, UFBA Past President, CFO Laingholm VFB
+- Trustee Graeme Booth MNZM, UFBA Past President, Laingholm VFB

-• Trustee Bryan Styles QSM, UFBA Past President, CFO Carterton VFB
+- Trustee Bryan Styles QSM, UFBA Past President, Carterton VFB

 How is it funded?